Prince Harry's girlfriend doesn't have to worry about Pippa Middleton's "no ring, no bring" wedding rule

-Pippa Middleton's Wedding Guest Rules Don't Apply to Prince Harry's Girlfriend, Megan Markle
+Pippa Middleton's Wedding Guest Rules Don't Apply to Prince Harry's Girlfriend, Meghan Markle

 Even though Pippa Middleton and James Matthews have attempted to keep news regarding their upcoming wedding under wraps, the event is expected to receive nearly as much attention as her sister’s wedding to Prince William in 2011.
 That may be why Middleton opted for a limited guest list, which The Telegraph reported included a “no ring, no bring” rule—meaning guests are supposed to bring only a spouse or fiancé to the wedding as a date.

-Note: Correction: An earlier version of this article misspelled Meghan Markle's name incorrectly.